Lesson video

 If you want in your immersive installation for people to really engage, you might place chairs within it.

-Digital, so you might use video projections or TV screens.
+So you might use video projections or TV screens.

-And industrial things such as metal, glass, wire, plastic.
+And industrial things, such as metal, glass, wire, plastic.

-But it's not limited to these techniques and materials, these are just examples of what can be used.
+But it's not limited to these techniques and materials.

-We're always experimenting, exploring.
+We're always experimenting and exploring.

-So moving on to our first task and I want you to choose and experiment with a discipline in your sketchbook.
+And I want you to choose and experiment with a discipline in your sketchbook.

 I'd like you to discuss what the discipline is and identify the different techniques and materials you could use.